cattle-ops/terraform-aws-gitlab-runner/README.md

    In this scenario the multiple runner agents can be created with different configuration by instantiating the module multiple times.
    Runners will scale automatically based on the configuration.
-The S3 cache can be shared across runners by managing the cache outside of the module.
+The S3 cache can be shared across runners by managing the cache outside the module.

    ![runners-cache](https://github.com/cattle-ops/terraform-aws-gitlab-runner/raw/main/assets/images/runner-cache.png)

 3. GitLab Ci docker runner

    In this scenario _not_ docker machine is used but docker to schedule the builds.
 Builds will run on the same EC2 instance as the agent.
-No auto scaling is supported.
+No auto-scaling is supported.

    ![runners-docker](https://github.com/cattle-ops/terraform-aws-gitlab-runner/raw/main/assets/images/runner-docker.png)

 For detailed concepts and usage please refer to [usage](docs/usage.md).